harris-ippp/lectures-s18/04/04_simulation.md

 $$ P(X=1) = .5 $$

 ## Random number generator
-A random number generator is a computer program that that samples from a probability distirbution.
+A random number generator is a computer program that samples from a probability distribution.

 ## NumPy library